MariusMeiners/MariusMeiners/README.md

 ### Hi there, my name is Marius 👋

-I'm a founder & software developer based in Berlin, Germany currently building a startup.

-Mostly working with:
-- typescript
-- python
+I'm the CEO & Co-Founder of [Peec AI](https://peec.ai/).

-you can get in touch with my via email 📧 at marius@meiners.dev
+you can get in touch with my via email 📧 at marius@peec.ai